varnish/hitch/README.md

 The only required argument is a path to a PEM file that contains the certificate (or a chain of certificates) and private key.
-If multiple certificates are given, `stud` will attempt to perform SNI (Server Name Indication) on new connections, by comparing the indicated name with the names on each of the certificates, in order.
+If multiple certificates are given, `hitch` will attempt to perform SNI (Server Name Indication) on new connections, by comparing the indicated name with the names on each of the certificates, in order.
 The first certificate that matches will be used.
 If none of the certificates matches, the last certificate will be used as the default.

-Detail about the entire set of options can be found by invoking `stud -h`:
+Detail about the entire set of options can be found by invoking `hitch -h`:

     CONFIGURATION: